 Whiteflies are tiny insects that suck the sap out of plants.
 Their larvae are known as aphids.
 Aphids have long bodies, two pairs of wings, and six legs.

 Whiteflies transmit viruses and bacteria that damage plants and cause diseases.
 Several whitefly species are considered agricultural pests; others are beneficial pollinators.
-Although most people think whiteflies are harmful, their presence does not necessarily mean that your plants are under attack.
+Although most people think whiteflies are harmful, their presence does not necessarily mean your plants are under attack.

-A few species of whiteflies can actually help your plants perform better.
+A few species of whiteflies can help your plants perform better.
 There are more than 80 different species of whiteflies worldwide.
-The best way to know if you're dealing with a damaging pest is to check the labels on pesticide products.
+The best way to know if you’re dealing with a damaging pest is to check the labels on pesticide products.

 8. Downy mildew